hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `resource_labels` - (Optional) The GCE resource labels (a map of key/value pairs) to be applied to the cluster.

+    **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+    Please refer to the field 'effective_labels' for all of the labels present on the resource.

+* `terraform_labels` -
+  The combination of labels configured directly on the resource and default labels configured on the provider.

+* `effective_labels` -
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `cost_management_config` - (Optional) Configuration for the
     [Cost Allocation](https://cloud.google.com/kubernetes-engine/docs/how-to/cost-allocations) feature.
     Structure is [documented below](#nested_cost_management_config).